volodymyrprokopyuk/kotlin-sdp/README.md

 their concrete classes.
 Abstract Factory abstracts and encapsulates the creation of a suite of products for a given platform/family that the system depends on<br/>
 **How**. `AbstractFactory` interface provides methods for creating all kinds of products for a given platform/family.
 The client works only with the `AbstractFactory` and the `Product` interfaces.
-The concrete factories are singletons<br/>
+The concrete implementations of the `AbstractFactory` interface are singletons<br/>
 **Example**.
 The system depends on a `Letter`=`Product` and a `Resume`=`Product` instances.
-The system uses a `DocumentCreator`=`AbstractFactory` for creating the concrete `Letter` and `Resume` instances from two families: modern and fancy
+The system uses a `DocumentCreator`=`AbstractFactory` for creating the concrete `Letter` and `Resume` instances from the two families: modern and fancy

 - [**Builder**](src/main/kotlin/org/vld/sdp/creational/Builder.kt)
 [(usage)](src/test/kotlin/org/vld/sdp/creational/BuilderTest.kt)<br/>